 I would contact Equifax and Trans Union to let them know you have a stolen or lost wallet so they can put a fraud alert on your file.

-If you are already noticing transactions on your credit card or have been notified it’s critical you contact the right people.
+You must contact the right people if you are already noticing transactions on your credit card or have been notified.

-You should also order a copy of your free credit report to review everything to make sure it all belongs to you.
+You should also order a copy of your free credit report to review everything to ensure it belongs to you.